Overview

 Coding Mobile Apps

 This course will start with an introduction of the theoretical underpinnings on design of mobile apps.
 There will be a discussion about the generic principles for the design and implementation of smart phone applications.
 Participants will be engaged in a process learning how to design, write and debug mobile programs/apps that accomplish specific goals, such as solving challenging problems by decomposing them into smaller parts.
 Practical problem solving using mobile coding with apps will be discussed in the course.
-All participants can learn to use sequence, selection, and repetition, database, and cloud database in programs; work with variables and various forms of inputs and outputs for the development of mobile applications in the mobile computing environment.
+All participants can learn to use sequence, selection, repetition, database, and cloud database in programs; work with variables and various forms of inputs and outputs for the development of mobile applications in the mobile computing environment.

 Coding for Interacting with Digital Physical Objects